TheaZh/group27-proj3/README.md

 	  Command Line

 	  ```
-	  \copy table311 FROM '/Users/peter/Study/17Fall/6111/project3/311_Service_Requests_from_2015.csv'  DELIMITER ',' CSV HEADER
+	  \copy table311 FROM 'path/to/311_Service_Requests_from_2015.csv'  DELIMITER ',' CSV HEADER
 	  ```

-	* We create a new table (i.e. table 'small311') where we select attributes(i.e. 'Created_Date', 'Complaint_Type', 'Descriptor', 'Community_Board') that we need without duplicate records.
+	* We create a new table (i.e. table 'small311') where we select attributes(i.e. 'Created_Date', 'Complaint_Type', 'Descriptor', 'Community_Board') that we need.

 	  SQL